stephanieangelokagua/wanderoo_guru/README.md

 <a id="user-stories"></a>
 ## User Stories

-User Story 1
+#### User Story 1

-As a user, I want to be able to choose my desired budget and see destinations within that range so I can pick my desired destination based on what i can afford
+<em>As a user, I want to be able to choose my desired budget and see destinations within that range so I can pick my desired destination based on what i can afford</em>

-User Story 2
+#### User Story 2

-As a user, I want to be able to enter the length of my desired stay and my budget for feeding, accommodation and activities so I can calculate the total cost of my desired trip
+<em>As a user, I want to be able to enter the length of my desired stay and my budget for feeding, accommodation and activities so I can calculate the total cost of my desired trip</em>

-User Story 3
+#### User Story 3

-As a user, I want to see top destinations when I initially visit the site so I can choose my desired destination when I have no budget constraints
+<em>As a user, I want to see top destinations when I initially visit the site so I can choose my desired destination when I have no budget constraints</em>

-User Story 4
+#### User Story 4

-As a user, I want a website that is responsive so I can use it on all my devices
+<em>As a user, I want a website that is responsive so I can use it on all my devices</em>

-User Story 5
+#### User Story 5

-As a user, I want to be able to see visual representations of the various destinations so I can make my choice based on it's aesthetic
+<em>As a user, I want to be able to see visual representations of the various destinations so I can make my choice based on it's aesthetic </em>

 <a id="features"></a>